felipesoberon/ASHRAE241-WR/README.md

 ASHRAE 241 Risk Model Simulation
 ================================

 This repository contains Python tools for running Monte Carlo simulations to estimate airborne infection risk in indoor environments using the ASHRAE Standard 241 framework.
-The models estimate infection risk as a function of equivalent clean airflow rates (ECAi), viral emission characteristics, occupant behavior, and space properties.
+The model implemented here is based on the methodology reported by Jones et al. (2025) in *Building and Environment*, which estimates infection risk as a function of equivalent clean airflow rates (ECAi), viral emission characteristics, occupant behavior, and space properties.
+These tools reproduce and extend the simulations described in that publication.

 Features
 --------